CAVaccineInventory/vial/docs/importers.md

         admin_site_and_county_map_site_no_info_with_places_data.json \
         --token 'xxx' --url 'http://0.0.0.0:3000/api/importLocations'

-Leave off the `--url` argument to defalt to sending to Heroku.
+Leave off the `--url` argument to defalt to sending production.